Choosing a Photoshop

 Example of color space clipping

-This raw scan of a severely underexposed transparency was converted from scanner space into DonRGB (left) and Adobe RGB (right) prior to editing.
+This raw scan of an underexposed transparency was converted from scanner space into DonRGB (left) and Adobe RGB (right) prior to editing.
 Both versions were then lightened identically using Photoshop Levels and Curves.
-Note how the Adobe RGB version loses detail and plugs saturation in reds, oranges, magentas, cyans and blues, while the DonRGB version preserves all the subtle color detail in the original.
+Note how the Adobe RGB version loses detail in reds, oranges, magentas, cyans and blues, while the DonRGB version preserves all the subtle color detail in the original.

-(Gamut clipping is determined when any RGB channel reaches 0 or 255.)
+(Gamut clipping is indicated when any RGB channel reaches 0 or 255.)

 DonRGB4